-16.8.1 Clocked Discrete-Time and Discretized Continuous-Time
+16.8.1 Discrete-time and Discretized Sub-Partitions

 Additionally to the variability of expressions defined in section 3.8, an orthogonal concept clocked variability is defined in this section.
 If not explicitly stated otherwise, an expression with a variability such as continuous-time or discrete-time means that the expression is inside a partition that is not associated to a clock.
-If an expression is present in a partition that is not a continuous-time partition, it is a clocked expression and has clocked variability.
+If an expression is present in a base-partition that is not a continuous-time base-partition, it is a clocked expression and has clocked variability.

-After sub-clock inferencing, see section 16.7.5, every partition that is associated to a clock has to be categorized as clocked discrete-time or clocked discretized continuous-time partition.
+After sub-clock inferencing, see section 16.7.5, every sub-partition that is associated with a clock has to be categorized as discrete-time or discretized.